ToeiRei/kernel-deb/README.md

    ```
    kernel-flavor can be any of vanilla-kernel, vm-kernel or gameserver-kernel

+## Any other distro supporting debian packages

+1. Download the zip files from the release page
+2. Unzip the archive
+3. Use dpkg -i to install the packages (`dpkg -i *.deb` works fine on Ubuntu as well)

+## Non-DEB Package distros

+You may want to try `alien --to-rpm /path/to/file.deb` to convert the package to the format you are using.
+If this doesn't work, you can convert the packages to be a tarball and unpack the kernel and modules into your system.

 # Sponsors
 A big thank you to https://packagecloud.io/ for providing me with repository hosting for those packages as it wouldn't be possible for me to host the repository on my line here.